getdozer/dozer-docs/docs/cli-reference.md

 > ```

 ### `dozer`
-If you run Dozer CLI with no command are passed like below, dozer will bring up both `app` and `api` services.
+If you run Dozer CLI with no command are passed like below, dozer will bring up both `app` and `api` services. `app` is the processing pipeline transforming the data, while `api` is the Api server that serves gRPC and REST requests.
 ```bash
 dozer
 # or